penguinland/visual_diff/README.md

 image that is over 10 megapixels.
 This can be overridden with the `--big_file` flag, but **use that at your own peril.**

+When using the GUI, you can set the maximum line length for the code displayed using the `--text_width` or `-tw` option (default is 100 characters, except Python files are 80 characters), and you can set the sidelength, in pixels, of the GUI's (square) map view using the `--map_width` or `-mw` option (default is 600 pixels).

 ## Uses
 Finding code that has been copied and pasted or is otherwise similar enough to consider refactoring.
 This is the main use case of this code.
 These show up